COLA-Laboratory/autoSKG/README.md

 **[PlantScience.ai](https://plantscience.ai)** is a **virtual scientist for plant biology**, combining large language models with the domain-specific knowledge graph built by autoSKG.
 It provides accurate, citation-grounded answers and interactive graph visualizations of biological concepts — supporting next-generation scientific discovery.

+## License

+This project is licensed under the Apache License 2.0.

+© 2025 COLA Laboratory.
+All rights reserved.